 "Heh… It's too hot…"

 Amidst the crowds outside Narita Airport, a boy stood by the road, hiding his face with a white Fila hat and sunglasses.
-He wore black skinny jeans, Fila tennis shoes, and a silver hoodie with a red t-shirt underneath.
-Over his shoulder, a Yonex tennis bag dangled.
+His battered tennis shoes scuffed absently against the sidewalk, and over his shoulder, a Yonex tennis bag dangled.

 Well, there's a quick prologue for ya.
 Actual chapters are more than three times this length.
 This is my first actual story, so tell me how I did.
 Personally, I'm really excited to write this.
 I really like the two years later fics, so I wanted to try my hand at one.